 - $6000 Award

-- DELTA covers the cost for official Quality Matters course review and certification, to be submitted upon program completion (value $1,300)
+- DELTA covers the cost for the official Quality Matters course review and certification, to be submitted upon program completion (value $1,300)

 - Aggregated feedback from internal and official peer reviews of the online course